Xgameisdabest/textfox-librewolf/readme.md

 ```

 > [!NOTE]
-> This fork aims to fix the vertical tabs expand on hover
-> All credits goes to the original creator
+> This fork aims to fix the vertical tabs expand on hover.
+All credits goes to the original creator.

 _a port of spotify tui to firefox_